-If you would like further information please call Mr Ian Burgess or Mrs Christine Brown at the Medical Entomology Centre on [number no longer functional].
-We would appreciate a reply as soon as possible as we hope to begin the study during September, with letters going out to families early in the autumn term.
+If you would like any further information please call Mr Ian Burgess or Mrs Christine Brown at the Medical Entomology Centre on [number no longer functional].
+We would appreciate a reply as soon as possible as we hope to begin the study immediately.